John Worboys: 15 February

 An 18-year-old woman and her friend took Worboys' cab from Oxford Street.
-Worboys dropped her friend off, before offering the woman a drink, to which she initially refused.
+Worboys dropped her friend off, before offering the woman a drink, which she initially refused.
 The woman lost consciousness, however when she came around, she was still in the taxi, with Worboys refusing to let her out.

 Arrest and charge

 On 16 February 2008, Worboys was arrested.
 On 18 February 2008, Worboys was charged with one count of rape, four counts of sexual assault and six counts of administering a substance with intent [to commit a sexual offence].
 The charges relate to an investigation into five attacks.
 Police launch an appeal for further information from the public.
 Total later rises to 14 as more victims come forward.

 Physical evidence

-Police found a "rape kit" in the boot of Worboys' Fiat Punto, containing champagne miniatures, plastic gloves, a torch, vibrators, condoms, sleeping tablets and an ashtray he used to crush drugs.
-In a safe in Worboys' garage police found hand-written notes outlining his planned explanations if he was questioned again following his 2007 arrest.
+Police found a "rape kit" in the boot of Worboys' Fiat Punto, containing champagne miniatures, plastic gloves, a torch, vibrators, condoms, sleeping tablets, and an ashtray he used to crush drugs.
+In a safe in Worboys' garage, police found hand-written notes outlining his planned explanations if he was questioned again following his 2007 arrest.
 These papers were not used in court because he claimed to have written them for his solicitor.

 Worboys' DNA was recovered from a semen stain in one woman's underwear, a wristband belonging to another woman was found in his house and a third woman's address was found in his notebook.
 Forensic evidence linked a vibrator found in his car to another survivor.